liv-io/ansible-playbooks-example/README.md

 ## About

 `ansible-playbooks-example` gives an example on how to utilize the Ansible roles.
-The Ansible roles are licensed under the Simplified BSD License.
+All Ansible roles are licensed under the Simplified BSD License.

 ### Features

 ### Support

-The Ansible roles support the following operating systems:
+The following operating systems are supported:
 * CentOS 7
 * CentOS 8
 * Debian 10